microsoft/XmlNotepad/docs/help/menus.md

 - **Source** Show the current XML document in text form using "Notepad".
 - **Options...** Display the [Options Dialog](options.md).
 - **Schemas...** Display the [Schemas Dialog](schemas.md).
+- **Statistics...** Opens a command prompt with the results of running XmlStats.exe on the current file.
+The XmlStats.exe program is in the current working directory so you can play with it further.
+Type `XmlStats -?` for help.
 - **Next Error** Navigate to the next error in the list of errors.
 - **Compare XML Files...** Launches XML Diff which compares the current document you are editing with another document on disk and displays the results.